Skip to content

 Add a Complementary Urban Location

-Most of photography vendors advise taking advantage of St. Paul and Minneapolis construction (such as the Stone Arch Bridge).
-After lake Harriet, avoid parks such as Minnehaha falls, and head to the city.
+Most photography vendors advise taking advantage of St. Paul and Minneapolis architecture (such as the Stone Arch Bridge).
+After Lake Harriet, avoid parks such as Minnehaha Falls, and head to the city.
+Indeed, the more diverse kinds of backdrops you have the better it is.

 What’s more, urban landscape of the Twin Cities featuring brick, rock, stone, glass and energy allows you to wear formal clothes.
 In addition to the energy associated with the city, different clothes would offer you a complementary look for your engagement photos.